wangxingyi689/new_hongdeyu.github.io/content/authors/admin/_index.md

 ## About Me

 Hongde Yu is a Humboldt Postdoctoral Fellow at Technische Universität Dresden.
 His research interests include 2D polymers, MOFs, COFs, Magnetism and Photocatalysis.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-He teaches multi-reference-related lectures in Theoretical Chemistry course (Master course) in TU Dresden, and co-supervise two PhD students.